 There are beautiful beaches in this area and lots of fun water sports available here too.

 There is a popular golf course in this area for Mom & Dad!
 You are just a short 20 minutes drive to Kuta where all the action.
+A beautiful place to spend your Bali family holidays.

 You will be spoiled for choice here!
 There are loads of fun things to do with your family in Bali.
 Some of the best Bali attractions are: